 Why Was R-22 Refrigerant Phased Out?

-The phase-out of R-22 is a global success story for environmental protection, driven by the Montreal Protocol.
-This international agreement aimed to stop the production of substances that deplete the ozone layer.
+R-22 refrigerant was phased out globally to protect the environment and combat global warming under an international agreement called the Montreal Protocol.
+This treaty aimed to stop the production of substances that deplete the ozone layer.

 - Ozone Protection: Eliminating R-22 helps repair the ozone layer.